cal-icor/homepage/index.md

 ![JupyterHub logo](./assets/jupyter.svg#jupyter)    ![Python logo](./assets/python.svg#python)    ![R logo](./assets/r-logo.png#R)

-# JupyterHubs are being deployed for use in the near future!
+# JupyterHubs are currently being deployed for use!

 We are in the process of deploying [JupyterHubs](https://jupyter.org/hub) for use by California public higher education institutions.
 These JupyterHubs will provide free access to Jupyter notebooks, Python, R, and other tools for data science education for California state institutions.
-The pilot phase begins in Summer 2025, with a full rollout planned for Fall 2025.
+The pilot phase began in Summer 2025, with a full rollout coming for Fall 2025.
 The JupyterHubs will be hosted on cloud infrastructure, ensuring scalability and accessibility for all students and educators.

 {% include youtube.html id="HoR33Q5TiiI" %}

-## Sign-up for access to a cloud-based jupyter-hub
+## Sign-up for access to our cloud-based Jupyter Hub

 Please <a target="_blank" href="https://docs.google.com/forms/d/1IN3b19WWPbTiAu8WR4tTBZwwMAY-NYS8EgH3I1eGQEI/edit?ts=66f34eb2">sign-up</a> if you would like a JupyterHub configured for your institution.

 ## Project Documentation

-Technical details and supporting documentation is found [here](https://docs.cal-icor.org)
+The technical details of our platform, including supporting documentation for instructors, support resouces and user policies is found [here](https://docs.cal-icor.org).

 ## Github Organization

-The project is hosted on GitHub in the [cal-icor organization](https://github.com/cal-icor).
+The [cal-icor organization](https://github.com/cal-icor) hosts the project on GitHub.
 You can find the source code, issue trackers, and other resources there.
 All code is open source and licensed under the BSD-3-Clause License.

 ## Interactive Textbook of Interdisciplinary Modules

-We have build an [interactive textbook](https://cal-icor.github.io/textbook) which is a collection of interactive notebooks, which you can launch through our server ([jupyter.cal-icor.org](https://jupyter.cal-icor.org)), through public sources like Binder, or Google CoLab, or your own private server (e.g. [datahub.berkeley.edu](https://datahub.berkeley.edu)).
+We have build an [interactive textbook](https://cal-icor.github.io/textbook) which is a collection of interactive notebooks, which you can launch through our server ([jupyter.cal-icor.org](https://jupyter.cal-icor.org)), through public sources like [Binder](https://mybinder.org/), [Google CoLab](https://colab.research.google.com/), or your own private server (e.g. [datahub.berkeley.edu](https://datahub.berkeley.edu)).

 ## Project Vision